 Comments are welcome!

 Posted on September 25, 2019, in An Artist's Life, Art in general, Creative Process, Inspiration, Pearls from Artists, Quotes, Working methods and tagged "Creative Authenticity: 16 Principles to Clarify and Deepen Your Artistic Vision", appreciation, around, artist, artistic, ”Poseur”, baggage, beauty, better, between, communicate, connection, continue, decades, divine, experience, extraneous, focus, framer, growth, Ian Roberts, increases, isolate, learning, lifetime, lively, progressively, soft pastel on sandpaper, strip away, the poetic, transformation, translate.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 371.